Presidency of Richard Nixon: Resignation

 Even though his base of support had been diminished by the continuing series of revelations, Nixon hoped to avoid impeachment.
 However, one of the newly released tapes, the "smoking gun" tape, recorded just a few days after the break-in, demonstrated that Nixon had been told of the White House connection to the Watergate burglaries soon after they took place, and had approved plans to thwart the investigation.
 In a statement accompanying the release of the tapes on August 5, 1974, Nixon accepted blame for misleading the country about when he had been told of the truth behind the Watergate break-in, stating that he had a lapse of memory.

 On August 7, Nixon met in the Oval Office with Republican congressional leaders "to discuss the impeachment picture," and was told that his support in Congress had all but disappeared.
-They painted a gloomy picture for the president: he would face certain impeachment when the articles came up for vote in the full House, and in the Senate, there were not only enough votes to convict him, no more than 15 or so senators were willing to vote for acquittal.
+They painted a gloomy picture for the president: he would face certain impeachment when the articles came up for vote in the full House, while in the Senate, there were not only enough votes to convict him but no more than 15 or so senators willing to vote for acquittal.
 That night, knowing his presidency was effectively over, Nixon finalized his decision to resign.